-The LCIDA has ongoing Projects with Lyonsdale Biogas (RE Energy), MA&N Railroad, V.S.Virkler & Son, Otis Technology, Lakeside Power Beaver Falls, Brandt's Slaughterhouse, Victorian Lake and MDBB Enterprises.
+The LCIDA has ongoing Projects with Lyonsdale Biogas (RE Energy), MA&N Railroad, V.S.Virkler & Son, Otis Technology, Lakeside Power Beaver Falls, Brandt's Slaughterhouse, Victorian Lake, MDBB Enterprises, Snow Ridge Ski Resort, and Bark Eater Craft Brewery.
 The LCIDA has provided a means of financial benefits for approximately 38 large Projects in the amount of over 286 million dollars.

-During this past year the LCIDA continued to support the small family business, which may grow into larger manufacturing companies.
-This past year we provided in cooperation with our economic partner, New York State Business Development Corporation, over 50 hours of business counseling to approximately 10 local citizens.
+During this past year the LCIDA continued to support new and existing businesses, as well as larger manufacturing companies.
+This past year we provided in cooperation with our economic partner, New York State Business Development Corporation, over 50 hours of business counseling to approximately 20 local citizens.
+We continue to work cooperatively with local partners and municipalities to build opportunity for new business growth.